 - Preheat your oven to 400 degrees F.

-- Fill your mini muffin pans, almost to the top since these muffins won't rise much.
-You should get about 36 mini muffins.
+- Fill your mini muffin pans, almost to the top, leaving just a little room for rising.
+You should get 36 mini muffins.

-- Bake for 15-18 minutes, or until a toothpick inserted in the middle of the muffin comes out clean.
+- Bake for 13-15 minutes, or until a toothpick inserted in the middle of the muffin comes out clean.
 Remove from the oven and let cool for 10 minutes before removing from the muffin pan and enjoy.